April Fools' Day: United Kingdom

 On April Fools' Day 1980, the BBC announced Big Ben's clock face was going digital and whoever got in touch first could win the clock hands.

 In the UK, an April Fool prank is sometimes later revealed by shouting "April fool!" at the recipient, who becomes the "April fool".
-A study in the 1950s, by folklorists Iona and Peter Opie, found that in the UK, and in countries whose traditions derived from the UK, this continues to be the practice, with the custom ceasing at noon, after which time it is no longer acceptable to play pranks.
-Thus a person playing a prank after midday is considered the "April fool" themself.
+A study in the 1950s, by folklorists Iona and Peter Opie, found that in the UK, and in countries whose traditions derived from the UK, this continues to be the practice, with the custom ceasing at noon, after which time it is no longer acceptable to play pranks; a person playing a prank after midday is considered the "April fool" themself.

 In Scotland, April Fools' Day was originally called "Huntigowk Day".
 The name is a corruption of "hunt the gowk", gowk being Scots for a cuckoo or a foolish person; alternative terms in Gaelic would be Là na Gocaireachd, "gowking day", or Là Ruith na Cuthaige, "the day of running the cuckoo".
 The traditional prank is to ask someone to deliver a sealed message that supposedly requests help of some sort.
 In fact, the message reads "Dinna laugh, dinna smile.
 Hunt the gowk another mile."
 The recipient, upon reading it, will explain they can only help if they first contact another person, and they send the victim to this next person with an identical message, with the same result.
+The following day was known as "preen-tail day", or "tailie day"; the tradition involved attaching paper tails to people's backs, often with an unflattering message.

 In England a "fool" is known by a few different names around the country, including "noodle", "gob", "gobby", or "noddy".

 United States

 Since 1986, New York City has hosted the Annual April Fools' Day Parade, founded by artist and activist Joey Skaggs.
 The parade features satirical floats and performances that lampoon political figures, celebrities, and current events.
-Participants often dress in costumes and carry props to embody the year's most notable "fools."
+Participants often dress in costumes and carry props to embody the year's most notable "fools".
 The event begins at Fifth Avenue and 59th Street and proceeds to Washington Square Park, where a "King (or Queen) of Fools" is crowned.
-The parade has become a platform for public commentary and satire, drawing attention to societal issues through humor and performance art.
+The parade has become a platform for public commentary and satire, drawing attention to societal issues through humour and performance art.